dataventuresnz/mobility-index/README.md

 * We calculate the percentage difference between the observed week and a baseline (either the preceeding week or an average weeek from 2019).

 * We then average the daily percentage differences to get a single mobility measure for a week in each region or category.

-and then we multiplied the proportion by 100 to make the result look more index-like.
-We then calculate the percentage difference in the proportions of domestic travellers during Easter to the previous week or to the previous Easter.